NinaZumel/dark_tales_sleuth/content/blog/2021-01-18-notes-on-the-astrologer-of-the-nineteenth-century.md

 So far, so good.
 But here's where it gets interesting.
 A comparison of _The Necromancer_ to "The Astrologer" shows the two plots are basically the same--_but the texts are different_.
 Moreover, the names have changed: the two principal characters in _The Necromancer_ are Herrman and Hellfried; in "The Astrologer" they are Herrman and Cronheim.
 Other details differ, as well.

-It's known that Teuthold took liberties in his translation, going so far as to lift a story from Friedrich Schiller and insert it into _The Necromancer_[^2].
-Could "The Astrologer" be from an alternative translation of _Der Geisterbanner_?
+It's known that Teuthold took liberties in his translation, going so far as to lift a story from Friedrich Schiller and insert it into _The Necromancer_.{% marginnote "n1", "Apparently, Kahlert liked Schiller's addition so much he retranslated it into German and inserted it into the next edition of _Der Geisterbanner_." %} Could "The Astrologer" be from an alternative translation of _Der Geisterbanner_?
 Or is it a plagiarism of Teuthold's work?
 The latter seemed most likely, and I assume it's what Bleiler believed, but I wanted to find out.

 ### Raphael, the Metropolitan Astrologer